freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 ## 3. Get Tor Browser

-The normal way to download the Tor Browser is from the Tor Project website at https://www.torproject.org
+The normal way to download the Tor Browser is from the official Tor Project website at https://www.torproject.org

-In countries where the Tor Project website is blocked, you can alternatively download from https://github.com/TheTorProject/gettorbrowser
+In countries where the Tor Project website is blocked, you can alternatively download from https://github.com/TheTorProject/gettorbrowser.
+These downloads may be less up to date than the ones on the official website.

 ## 4. Configure Tor Browser with Known Obfs4 Bridge